Funding Opportunities

 CLICK HERE: FREQUENTLY ASKED QUESTIONS ON NEW FUNDING PROCESS

-United Way leaders have spent the last year exploring the new funding process with guiding principles of the importance and accountability United Way brings to a model aimed to maximize the impact of every dollar contributed to the organization’s mission.
+United Way leaders spent 2023 exploring the new funding process with guiding principles of the importance and accountability United Way brings to a model aimed to maximize the impact of every dollar contributed to the organization’s mission.
 Research included a review of other United Ways and how their grant processes work, an investment in Source For Siouxland, a local data initiative which will ensure the community has vetted, local data to identify root causes related to community crises, and multiple donor surveys.

 The new process allows for a transition period for both current programs and new programs to apply.
 Thousands of data points were reviewed to set new Community Impact Goals.